50 Years Later - Where Do I Go?

 I hope the horror will end soon.

-I hope the images above help show the humanity, strength, and majestic power of the women featured in this work.
+I hope my images help to show the humanity, strength, and majestic power of the women featured in this work.
 I am inspired by every single one of them.